 When the Healthy Joint Becomes Unhealthy

-Key Active Ingredients in Natural Treatment Alternatives
+Natural Treatment Alternatives

 Joint Building BlocksGlucosamine and Mucopolysaccharides (Glucosamine, Chondroitin Sulfate, Hyaluronic Acid)

-- Anti-oxidant: Turmeric, Ginger, Alfalfa, Vitamin C
+AntioxidantTurmeric, Ginger, Devil’s Claw, Alfalfa, Vitamin C

-Non-complete vs. Complete Formulas
+Non-complete vs. Complete Supplements

-If a dog or cat with unhealthy joints receives no treatment, recovery is not likely due to continuing pain, swelling and the body’s inability to produce enough of the joint building blocks.
+If a dog or cat with unhealthy joints receives no treatment, recovery is not likely due to continuing pain, swelling, and the body’s inability to produce enough of the joint building blocks.
 This will lead to a less comfortable and less active life for the pet.

-If a dog or cat with unhealthy joints receives a complete formula that combines the joint building blocks with ingredients to decrease inflammation, increase circulation, remove free radicals and enhance absorption, optimal and accelerated recovery will result.
+If a dog or cat with unhealthy joints receives a complete formula that combines the joint building blocks with ingredients to decrease inflammation, increase circulation, remove free radicals, and enhance absorption, optimal and accelerated recovery will result.